tmux is a beast of a tool that I found to be indispensable for my personal

 Note: All

-configuration snippets will live in~/.tmux.conf
+tmuxconfiguration snippets will live in~/.tmux.confunless otherwise noted.

 Key Bindings

-defines two "tables" for key binds, essentially
+Just for context, tmux defines two "tables" for key binds, essentially

 mappings of bindings to actions.
 The default table is the prefix table, where

-binds are prefaced with the prefix
+binds are prefaced with the prefix key (think the common tmux controls like

-).
+prefix + % or prefix + d).
 The other table is called the root table and

-preface in the binds.
-By default, bind-key
+doesn't require the prefix preface in the binds.
+By default, bind-key adds

 the mapping to the prefix table, but we can change this to add to the root table

-with the -T
+with the -T option.

 Rebinding Prefix Key